Bambo-Rambo/RNG-Guides/NormalWild-FS-RNG.md

 In the 2 albums above, there is also a number for every location (+3 /+15 /+27).
 Set the "Min Index" value according to them, I will explain later why.
-My location is Pokemon Village so I set it to 27.
+My location is Pokemon Village so I set to 27.

 Finally, fill in the filters of the 3rd box in Tiny Finder to search for your target and press "Update".